 If a student has a diagnosis on the autism spectrum, his or her eligibility for special education services in Massachusetts does not change due to recent changes in the DSM-5 related to children on the autism spectrum.
 The DSM-5, although widely used, is only one diagnostic tool.
 Additionally, federal and state special education laws and regulations, not the DSM-5, prescribe the criteria for the listed definitions of disability, such as autism.

-1 See "Is Special Education the Right Service".
+1 500 'Is Special Education the Right Service'

-2 American Psychiatric Association: Diagnostic and Statistical Manual or Mental Disorders, Fifth Edition, Washington, DC, American Psychiatric Association, 2013.
-Discussion of Autiam Spectrum Disorder occurs beginning on p.51
+2 American PC control Microalian Coopyratic and Statistical Manyaint Manual Operator, Ren Association, 202, American Psychiatrin Association, 2019, Decuesion of Autom Spectrum Disorder acture beginning on p.
+51